sebmorris/GPUE/paper.md

 where $\Psi(\mathbf{r},t)$ is the three-dimensional many-body wavefunction of the quantum system, $\mathbf{r} = (x,y,z)$, $m$ is the atomic mass, $V(\mathbf{r})$ is an external potential, $g = \frac{4\pi\hbar^2a_s}{m}$ is a coupling factor, and $a_s$ is the scattering length of the atomic species.
 Here, the GPE is shown in three dimensions, but it can easily be modified to one or two dimensions [@PethickSmith2008].
-Though there are many methods to solve the GPE, one of the most straightforward is the split-operator method, which has previously been accelerated with GPU devices [@Ruf2009; @Bauke2011]; however, there are no generalized software packages available using this method on GPU devices that allow for user-configurable simulations and a variety of different system types.
+One of the most straightforward methods for solving the GPE is the split-operator method, which has previously been accelerated with GPU devices [@Ruf2009; @Bauke2011].
-Even so, there are several software packages designed to simulate BECs with other methods and on different architectures, including GPELab [@Antoine2014] the Massively Parallel Trotter-Suzuki Solver [@Wittek2013], and XMDS [@xmds].
+No generalized software packages are vailable using this method on GPU devices that allow for user-configurable simulations and a variety of different system types; however, several software packages exist to simulate BECs with other methods and on different architectures, including GPELab [@Antoine2014] the Massively Parallel Trotter-Suzuki Solver [@Wittek2013], and XMDS [@xmds].

-GPUE is a GPU-based Gross--Pitaevskii Equation solver via the split-operator method for superfluid simulations of both linear and non-linear Schr&ouml;dinger equations, with an emphasis on superfluid vortex dynamics in 2 and 3 dimensions.
-GPUE is a fast, robust, and accessible software suite to simulate physics for fundamental research in the area of quantum systems and has been used to manipulate large vortex lattices in two dimensions [@ORiordan2016; @ORiordan2016b] along with ongoing studies on vortex turbulence in two dimensions and vortex structures in three dimensions.
+GPUE is a GPU-based Gross--Pitaevskii Equation solver via the split-operator method for superfluid simulations of both linear and non-linear Schr&ouml;dinger equations, emphasizing superfluid vortex dynamics in two and three dimensions.
+GPUE is a fast, robust, and accessible software suite to simulate physics for fundamental research in the area of quantum systems and has been used to manipulate large vortex lattices in two dimensions [@ORiordan2016; @ORiordan2016b] along with ongoing studies of vortex dynamics.

 For these purposes, GPUE provides a number of unique features:
 1. Dynamic field generation for trapping potentials and other variables on the GPU device.